What is biodiversity and why do we need it?

 Biodiversity net gain (BNG) is an approach to development that aims to leave the natural environment in a measurably better state than it was beforehand, and forms part of the Environment Act 2021.

-This year it will become mandatory in England and developers will be required to deliver a biodiversity net gain of at least 10%.
-This means developments will need to result in more or better-quality natural habitat than there was before development.
+In 2024 it became mandatory in England and developers are now required to deliver a biodiversity net gain of at least 10%.
+This means developments need to result in more or better-quality natural habitat than there was before development.
 For a simple overview, watch Natural England's Introduction to Biodiversity Net Gain on YouTube.

 Who does it affect?